eclipse-edc/Connector/README.md

 Launchers are essentially connector packages that are runnable.
 What modules get included in the build (and thus: what capabilities a connector has) is defined by the `build.gradle.kts` file inside the launcher subdirectory.
 That's also where a Java class containing a `main` method should go.
-We will call that class a "runtime" and in order for the connector to become operational the `runtime` needs to perform several important tasks.
-For an example take a look at [this runtime](launchers/basic/src/main/java/org/eclipse/dataspaceconnector/runtime/ConnectorRuntime.java)
+We will call that class a "runtime" and in order for the connector to become operational the `runtime` needs to perform several important tasks (="bootstrapping").
+For an example take a look at
+[this runtime](launchers/basic/src/main/java/org/eclipse/dataspaceconnector/runtime/ConnectorRuntime.java)

 ### `data-protocols`